haibotvr/e-word-teaching/README.md

 # Jcy-teaching

-hello everyone, let us do a teaching system
+hello everyone, let us do a teaching system, do the first commit;